nymea/nymea-wiki/Home.md

 Now you can try to connect to your WiFi network.
 To do that automaticaly you need to create a wpa_passphrase an add you network into /etc/wpa_supplicant/wpa_supplicant.conf

-    hive@hivepi ~ $ sudo su
+    guh@guhpi ~ $ sudo su
-    [root@hivepi hive]# wpa_passphrase "my_essid" "secret_password" >> /etc/wpa_supplicant/wpa_supplicant.conf
+    [root@guhpi hive]# wpa_passphrase "my_essid" "secret_password" >> /etc/wpa_supplicant/wpa_supplicant.conf

-### Compile and execute the Hive sourcecode
+### Compile and execute the guh sourcecode

-run the udate_hive.sh in the hive home directory...
+run the udate_guh.sh in the guh home directory...

 `cd ~`

-`./update_hive.sh`
+`./update_guh.sh`

-this skript updates hive. if everything is ok you can run hive simple with the command hive.
+this skript updates guh. if everything is ok you can run guh simple with the command guh.
 If any errors occure, please send me the ~/updatelog.txt file.

 ### Mount the image on the laptop
 if you want to mount the image on the laptop run following command:
-`sudo mount -o loop,offset=62914560 20140130_hive-wheezy.img /mnt/hiveimage`
+`sudo mount -o loop,offset=62914560 20140130_guh-wheezy.img /mnt/guhimage`

 if you change something in the image and unmount it you can reflash the system with this changes...